-53026] Did you provide the procedures for filing complaints that allege violation of the equal employment opportunity requirements of title 5 and designate the person with whom such complaints are to be filed?
-Did you include or reference the procedures for filing complaints that allege unlawful discrimination and/or harassment and designate the person with whom such complaints are to be filed? ation to all District Employees of the Plan and Policy Statement [title 5 Cal.
-Code Regs. §§ c)(3) and 53002] Did you describe the district's process for notifying all district employees of the provisions of this Plan, and the policy statement required by section 53002?
-Employ ee Training for Screening or Selection Committees [title 5 Cal.
-Code Regs. § 53003(c)(4)] Did you describe the district's process for ensuring that district employees participating on screening or selection committees receive appropriate training on title 5 requirements relating to equal employment opportunity and state and federal nondiscrimination laws?
-Annual 53003( Written Notice to Community-Based and Professional Organizations [title 5 Cal.
-Code Regs. § c)(5)] Did you describe the district's process for providing annual written notice to appropriate community-based and professional organizations regarding the district's Plan and the need for assistance from the community and such organizations in identifying qualified applicants?
-Analys is of District Workforce and Applicant Pool [title 5 Cal.
-Code Regs. §§ 53003(c)(6) and 53004] Did you provide an analysis of the number of persons from monitored groups who are currently employed in the district's workforce for each of the job categories listed in section 53004(a)?
+Did you describe the district's process for notifying all district employees of the provisions of this Plan, and the policy statement required by section 53002?

+Employee Training for Screening or Selection Committees [title 5 Cal.
+Code Regs. § 53003(c)(4)]

+Did you describe the district's process for ensuring that district employees participating on screening or selection committees receive appropriate training on title 5 requirements relating to equal employment opportunity and state and federal nondiscrimination laws?

+Annual Written Notice to Community-Based and Professional Organizations [title 5 Cal.
+Code Regs. § 53003(c)(5)]

+Did you describe the district's process for providing annual written notice to appropriate community-based and professional organizations regarding the district's Plan and the need for assistance from the community and such organizations in identifying qualified applicants?

-Procedures for Filing a Complaint Pursuant to Section 53026 [title 5 Cal.
-Code Regs. §§ 53003(c)(2) and
+Analysis of District Workforce and Applicant Pool [title 5 Cal.
+Code Regs. §§ 53003(c)(6) and 53004]

+Did you provide an analysis of the number of persons from monitored groups who are currently employed in the district's workforce for each of the job categories listed in section 53004(a)?

+Did you provide an analysis of those who have applied for employment, in each of the job categories listed in section 53004(a)?

+Does the Plan state that the survey required by section 53004(a) will be done every year?

+Analysis of the Degree of Underrepresentation and Significant Underrepresentation [title 5 Cal.
+Code Regs. § 53003(c)(7)]

+$\boxtimes$

+Did you provide an analysis of the degree to which monitored groups are underrepresented for each job category in comparison to the numbers of persons from such groups whom the Chancellor's Office determines to be available and qualified to work?

+Did you indicate whether the underrepresentation for each group is "significant"?

+NOTE: The demographic information and availability data needed for an analysis of underrepresentation and significant underrepresentation within the District would be regularly issued from the Chancellor's Office.
+However, that data (i.e., the pool of persons determined by the Chancellor's Office to be qualified and available to perform the work required for each job category) is unavailable.

+The District provided a brief analysis of the monitored groups that appear to be significantly underrepresented based on the percentage of jobs per job category currently filled by monitored groups within the District's workforce.

+Methods to Address any Underrepresentation [title 5 Cal.
+Code Regs. § 53003(c)(8)]